 Staying in your home town

-Sometimes you won't be able to stay in your area because it isn't good to do so or we may not have enough foster carers or residential homes in your area.
+Sometimes you won't be able to stay in your area because it isn't safe to do so, or we may not have enough foster carers or residential homes in your area.
 A lot of people in care can keep going to the same school though their journeys may be longer and keeping in touch with friends can be tricky.

 The sponsor scheme is a voluntary scheme where you are matched with an adult working in a professional job who will encourage you with key decisions you make for your future.
 Sponsors can guide you in many areas to help you at school, college or pass on their knowledge of how to find work opportunities.